 Greta Latchford is a mixed-media artist using innovative techniques to combine stained glass with textiles.
 Latchford studied Visual Art and Design in South Carolina at the Greenville Museum School Fine Arts Center and Furman University in the late 1980's.
 She went on to apprentice with California glass-master Lorn Marshall for eight years before opening her own glass studio in South Carolina.
 After moving to the Pacific Northwest in 2005, she served as the Art Administrator and Curator for the Port of Portland and Portland International Airport through 2016.
 Latchford works as a public art consultant and artist from her studio in Kalama, WA.

 My technique is an innovative experiment of combining stained glass with textiles.
 I enjoy the variety of textures and patterns that come from fabric and the range of finishing techniques that glass allows.
-Beginning, I rummage my library of photographs, sketches, fabrics, and glass until a rough concept emerges.
-The puzzle comes together as a certain face seems to click with a feathered fabric print, for instance.
-The harmony of materials completes the narrative.

 Having worked in clay, metals, glass and wood, I'm continually experimenting with unexpected material combinations - the pliable and the rigid.
 The interplay of materials reflects the interplay of energies that I'm exploring.